OpenAssetIO/OpenAssetIO/doc/contributing/PROCESS.md

     - Remove line wrapping from the release notes, each note should becomes a single line.
       (vim users: `set tw=9999`, `gg<S-V><S-G>gq`)
-  - If this is an alpha or beta release, ensure `Set as a pre-release` checkbox is checked.
+  - If this is a pre-release, ensure `Set as a pre-release` checkbox is checked.
   - Click "Publish Release"
 - In response to a release being published, two things happen.
   - The [Deploy PyPI](https://github.com/OpenAssetIO/OpenAssetIO/actions/workflows/deploy-pypi.yml)